zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to zplugin in the last 90 days.</summary>

+* 25-11-2019
+  - A new subcommand `run` that executes a command in the given plugin directory.
+It has an `-l` option that will reuse the previously provided plugin.
+So that you can
+    do:

+    ```zsh
+    zplg run my/plugin ls
+    zplg run -l cat \*.plugin.zsh
+    zplg run -l pwd
+    ```

 * 07-11-2019
   - Added a prefix-char: `@` that can be used before plugins if their name collides with one of the ice-names.
 For example `sharkdp/fd` collides with the `sh` ice